3 True Ghost Stories of Old St. John's

 The LSPU Hall is perhaps the most haunted building on what is considered to be St. John's most haunted street.
 The land at 3 Victoria Street, upon which the LSPU Hall currently sits, was originally the site of the meeting hall of the First Congregational Church of Newfoundland.
-It was built there in 1789 and later destroyed by the Great Fire of 1892, which left most of the city in ruin.
-Following the fire, the church built a second meeting hall on the same site, which also burned down.
+It was built there in 1789 and later destroyed by fire in 1817.
+An ecumenical church was rebuilt on the site but again destroyed by fire in the Great Fire of 1892, which left most of the city in ruin.
 The land was then purchased by the Sons of Temperance, a group of men that promoted the temperance (prohibition of and abstinence from alcohol) movement.
-Upon the foundation of the old church, the Sons constructed their meeting place, Temperance Hall, in 1853.
+Upon the foundation of the old church, the Sons constructed their meeting place, Temperance Hall, in 1893.

 The Longshoremen's Protective Union purchased the three-story, timber-framed building, on what was then known as "Meeting House Lane", in 1912, from the Sons of Temperance.
 The LSPU did some renovations to the building in 1922.
 Though the building has undergone extensive interior renovations since, the exterior looks pretty much the same as it did then.

 In 1976, the building was purchased by the Resource Foundation for the Arts and became the Resource Center for the Arts.
 The structure underwent extensive renovations in 1984 and again in 2008, enhancing its functionality as a theater and arts center while preserving its heritage features.